mgiannopoulos24/Projects-C/README.md

 This mode switches to the output, with the help of the putchar function, the sound of the input to the output, but with reduced its intensity to 1/8 of the original.

 * MODE 7<br>
   This mode, it does not read data from the input, but to produce wav data at the output, based on the following mathematical formula:

-$f(t)=my \cdot sin(2\pi f_c t - m_i \cdot sin (2\pi f_m t))$
+  <center>$f(t)=my \cdot sin(2\pi f_c t - m_i \cdot sin (2\pi f_m t))$</center>

   For this purpose, I made a C function `void mysound(int dur, int sr, double fm, double fc, double mi, double mv);` The arguments are:

   - dur is the duration of the sound in seconds,
   - sr is the SampleRate for the pitch of the sound and
   - fm, fc, mi, mv are the parameters given in the formula (for p I used the symbolic constant M PI, defined in math.h).

   The sound to be produced should be mono (MonoStereo = 1) and represented by 2 bytes per sample (BitsPerSample = 16)

   Note: Mode 7 doesnt work properly.

 ## Project Shop